civican/legisinfo/42-1/bills/C-75/bill_text.md

 Nothing in sections 714.1 to 714.7 is to be construed as preventing a court from receiving evidence by audioconference or videoconference, if the parties so consent.

-### Section 294
+### Section 291

 The Act is amended by adding the following after section 715:

 ### Section 715.01

-  **(1)** Despite section 715, the transcript of testimony given by a police officer, as defined in subsection 657.01(7), in the presence of an accused during a *voir dire* or preliminary inquiry held in relation to the accused's trial may be received in evidence at that trial.
+  **(1)** Despite section 715, the transcript of testimony given by a police officer, as defined in section 183, in the presence of an accused during a *voir dire* or preliminary inquiry held in relation to the accused's trial may be received in evidence at that trial.

   **(2)** No transcript is to be received in evidence unless the party intending to produce it has given to the party against whom it is intended to be produced reasonable notice of that intention together with a copy of the transcript.